ahayneslog/SPIESoftwareEngineeringProject/README.md

 - Randomization of profiles in the "Who's using SPIE?'" feature on the right side of the page.
 - The Sign Up link did not work.
 I have created a page that allows a user to create a basic profile.
 - I added more profiles manually that covers more interesting name search scenarios.
+- I added the user's name on the nav bar and if clicked, it will pop up a new page with the profile's details

+## Unit Tests
+- Please use the account `Username = 1;Password = A` to see an Admin role's view in effect.
+- Please use the account `Username = 2;Password = b` to see a normal user role's view in effect.